rainerpm/CodingBatScraper/README.md

 ### What the program does

-This program prints out the CodingBat results for students that shared their account with a teacher account (see the **Teacher Features** section at https://codingbat.com/help.html)
+This program prints out the student's results for a set of CodingBat problems.
+Students must have shared their account with a teacher account (see the **Teacher Features** section at https://codingbat.com/help.html)

 **The program prints out the following for each student**

-   numCorrect ( 3  9)( 1  3)( ONE )( 2 43) LastName FirstName
+   3 ( 3  9)( 1  3)( ONE )( 2 43) LastName FirstName

-where each set of parenthesis contains the correct and error + incorrect number of submissions for a CodingBat problem in an assignment.
+where the first number is the number of correct problems and each set of parenthesis contains the 'correct' and 'error + incorrect' number of submissions for a CodingBat problem in an assignment.
 NOTE: instead of printing ( 1  0) indicating that the student got it correct the very first time, the program prints ( ONE ).\
 Any two subsequent correct submissions that are less than 120 seconds are considered **suspiciously fast** causing the program to print out the fastest two submissions.
 For example, the below output indicates that p169932 was submitted correctly only 106 seconds after p194781 was submitted correctly.\
   [(106.0, 'p194781', 'p163932'), (128.0, 'p163932', 'p120015')]